davidmalcolm/texi2rst/output/_build/html/_sources/type-encoding.txt

   bytes) of the argument in the list of parameters.

-For example, a method with no arguments and returning ``int`` would have the signature ``i80:4`` if the size of a pointer is 4.
-The signature is interpreted as follows: the ``i`` is the return type (an ``int``), the ``8`` is the total size of the parameters in bytes (two pointers each of size 4), the ``0`` is the first parameter (an object at byte offset ``0``) and ``:4`` is the second parameter (a ``SEL`` at byte offset ``4``).
+For example, a method with no arguments and returning ``int`` would have the signature ``i8@0:4`` if the size of a pointer is 4.
+The signature is interpreted as follows: the ``i`` is the return type (an ``int``), the ``8`` is the total size of the parameters in bytes (two pointers each of size 4), the ``@0`` is the first parameter (an object at byte offset ``0``) and ``:4`` is the second parameter (a ``SEL`` at byte offset ``4``).

-You can easily find more examples by running the strings program on an Objective-C object file compiled by GCC.
-Youll see a lot of strings that look very much like ``i80:4``.
+You can easily find more examples by running the 'strings' program on an Objective-C object file compiled by GCC.
+You'll see a lot of strings that look very much like ``i8@0:4``.
 They are signatures of Objective-C methods.